 The Surly Pack Rat is available both with 26″ and with 650b wheels, depending on which size of the frame you order.
 The tires on the 26″ wheels are 1.5″ wide, whereas the 650b wheels come with 42mm tires.
 This is a great width for carrying a load and riding on gravel.

-The groupset you’ll get is Shimano Tiagra, which offers 20 speeds.
+The groupset you’ll get with this dual sport bike is Shimano Tiagra, which offers 20 speeds.
 This seems like a great deal for a price tag of around $1,475.
 One of the stranger points on this bike is the Cantilever rim brakes, which are not often seen today.
 They might not be everyone’s preference, but on the trail, they offer plenty of stopping power, they’re cheap to replace and easy to work with.

 Purchase from Aventuron